 Barrel Aged Penguin

-Malts: Golden Promise, Flaked Oats, Golden Naked Oats, with addition of coffee and cacao nibs in the barrel.
+Malts: Golden Promise, Flaked Oats, Golden Naked Oats, with additions of coffee and cacao nibs in the barrel.

 Hops: Bravo, Glacier

 What was the barrel aging process for this beer?

 The beer was aged for 11 months in New Riff bourbon barrels.

 Why bourbon barrels?